samuthiah/calculator/README.md

 - Addition, subtraction, multiplication, and division
 - Can evaluate a chain of expressions by pressing another operator rather than the equal sign
 - Supports using floating point numbers in functions

+## Usage
+- Calculator will only accept operands up to 10 digits long